Justice League: Crisis on Infinite Earths: Part Three

-When the Monitor died, he released the cosmic energy within him into the Satellite.
-This gave the heroes enough power to transport the surviving Earths and their Suns into a dimension between the universes called "the Bleed", preventing Earth-1's annihilation.
-Eight months later, Hawkgirl and Earth-2's Superman recover Wonder Woman's body in space, having survived Earth-46's destruction due to her immortality.
-While they are safe from the Anti-Monitor, the Bleed has different laws of physics, natural disasters occur daily, and beings from the Earths' pasts, presents, and futures have started appearing all at once, straining their collective resources.
+When Novu died, he released the cosmic energy within him into the Satellite.
+This gave the heroes enough power to transport the surviving Earths and their Suns into a dimension between the universes called "the Bleed", preventing Earth-One's annihilation.
+Eight months later, Hawkgirl and Earth-Two's Superman recover Wonder Woman's body in space, Wonder Woman having survived Earth-46's destruction due to her immortality.
+While they are safe from the Anti-Monitor, the Bleed has different laws of physics: natural disasters occur daily; and beings from parallel Earths' past, present, and future have begun appearing all at once, straining the heroes' collective resources.

-After being exposed to Scarecrow's fear gas while fighting Nazi soldiers, Batman remembers an old man telling him to go back to before "the beginning", who he now realizes was a dying Flash.
+After being exposed to Scarecrow's fear gas while fighting Earth-10's Nazi soldiers, Batman remembers an old man, whom he now realizes was a dying Flash, telling him to go back to before "the beginning".
 Doctor Fate confirms Batman's theory that the solution to the Crisis lies before the multiverse was created.
-Stewart tells the others about Constantine, who claimed to be from then.
+Stewart tells the others about Constantine, who claimed to be from that time.
 Batman, Fate, Stewart, and Wonder Woman leave the Satellite to find Constantine.
 Using Fate's magic to restore Constantine's memories, they discover that Constantine's Earth was ravaged by Darkseid.
 (Note: As depicted in Justice League Dark: Apokolips War.)
 To restore his Earth, Constantine instructed his Earth's Flash to travel back in time and kill Darkseid when he was vulnerable as an infant.

 Earth-10's Lex Luthor arrives on the Satellite, revealing that the Anti-Monitor has found the Bleed and forced its way inside.
 After it destroys Earth-146 and Earth-2, Question and Earth-1's Lois Lane deduce that Luthor revealed the Bleed's location to the Anti-Monitor in exchange for Earth-10's survival.
-Luthor and his Earths' team of villains have correctly concluded that life in the Bleed is unsustainable, so they captured Psycho-Pirate and tortured him into contacting the Anti-Monitor.
+Luthor and his team of villains have correctly concluded that life in the Bleed is unsustainable, so they captured Psycho-Pirate and tortured him into contacting the Anti-Monitor.
 Luthor's true goal, however, was to bring the Anti-Monitor to the Bleed so that they could study its weaknesses, kill it, and return to the regular universe safely.
-After sacrificing Earth-AD to the Anti-Monitor to see its abilities in action, Luthor suggests that Earth-1's Superman could absorb the power of all the Earth's Suns and channel it into a blast strong enough to destroy the Anti-Monitor.
-Despite knowing that this act would kill him, Superman agrees only for Supergirl to take his place while guilt-ridden over killing the Monitor.
+After sacrificing Earth-AD (Earth-86) to the Anti-Monitor to see its abilities in action, Luthor suggests that Earth-One's Superman could absorb the solar energy of all the Earths' suns and channel it into a blast strong enough to destroy the Anti-Monitor.
+Despite knowing that this act would kill him, Superman agrees only for Supergirl to take his place while guilt-ridden over killing Novu.
 Returning to the universe, they are aided by a new Green Lantern Corps and Martian Manhunter (Note: Martian Manhunter was revealed to have survived the explosion of Warworld in Justice League: Warworld.) commanding the Warworld, who uses Psycho-Pirate to unite all the universes through hope.
 This energy blast weakens the Anti-Monitor long enough for Supergirl's sacrifice to obliterate it.